• Thu. Jan 8th, 2026

 IN THE VILLAGE OF TOCHNI

 The original monastery in the village of Tochni was situated above the Arkatzin River.
 Erected in the 4th century, it was built directly on the bridge over the river.
-Although the original monastery has not survived, remnants of it remain at the onsite Byzantine Museum.
-The 14th-century Latin Church of Timios Stavros then replaced the original structure, but that has also not survived.
+Although the original monastery has not survived, remnants of it remain at the onsite Byzantine Museum, which flanks today’s church.
+Behind the church, on a steep slope, there is also a cave with a stone bed.
+This is said to have once been inhabited by a hermit monk who presided over the original church.
+The Latin Church of Timios Stavros then replaced the original structure in the 14th century.
+Again, this building did not survive.
 The rectangular church, which stands on the site today, was built in 1936.
-Constructed using local stone, it is characterised by its simple yet elegant architectural style, which allows it to blend harmoniously with the surrounding landscape.
-Adorned with a dome, the church also exhibits simplified arches and vaults designed to resemble crosses.
-Its shutters and window frames are embellished with intricately detailed carved decorations.
-Adding to its rustic charm, it also features a traditional gabled roof with a small bell tower.
+Constructed using local stone, it is characterised by its simple yet elegant architectural style that blends harmoniously with the surrounding area.
+The church has a single dome and several simplified arches and vaults that resemble crosses.
+Its shutters and window frames are embellished with intricately detailed carved decorations, and this, along with its traditional gabled roof and small bell tower, helps to create its rustic charm.

 The Arkatzan River In The Village Of Tochni In Larnaca Cyprus